Car Leasing VS Buying (Pros and Cons)

 There are two important components to put into consideration when you start your quest for a new car; Getting the best financing deal and choosing the right vehicle.
 Our new car rankings can help you with how to choose the right vehicle by showing you which models outshine their competitors based on the consensus views of America’s top automotive journalists, plus safety, predicted reliability, and quantitative data.

 The best route to getting affordable financing is to apply for a pre-approved loan before you commence your car and definitely before you visit a car dealer.
-Credit unions, banks, and other lenders will check out your credit score and some other factors like your monthly rent (view rent reports like this one to know what you should be paying!) and income.
+Credit unions, banks, and other lenders will check out your credit score and some other factors like your monthly rent and income.
 Once you have gotten preapproval for a loan, a dealer can then be able to beat their total cost of financing, but it is difficult for them to compete with an offer you don’t have.
 When two lenders compete over who gets your business, then you stand a higher chance of getting a lower rate than simply taking whatever the dealership’s financing manager offers you.

 Inspect The Car